You are here

+History is more than names and dates; rather, it's the critical study of the stories, conflicts, and ideas that make us who we are today.
 As a History major at Kansas Wesleyan University, you will study history in the context of KWU's liberal arts environment.
 This doesn't mean that we tell you what to think: quite the contrary.
 Courses stress both individual and group analysis and discussion, leading to a mastery of the processes through which history unfolds.
 Consistent with the mission of the university, we foster a "lively discussion of faith and values, encouraging students to develop a thoughtful, personal worldview informed by the Christian tradition."

 Why study history at KWU?
+You will become an historian!

-That's simple -- you won't just learn about history, you will become an historian.
 KWU's History Department professors are passionately interested in their subject and their students' learning.
 The one-on-one attention you receive will help you develop analytical abilities and reading and writing skills as well as help you establish a successful career path that you're passionate about.

-History program options:
+History Major options:

 - Pre-law (with a History faculty advisor)